The Difference Between Grief and Depression:

 Shame and guilt are common in depression.
 When they occur in grief they often involve feelings of not having done enough for the deceased before his or her death, or regret over things said and done while the person was alive.
 In depression, the feelings arise from a fundamental belief that one is wicked or worthless.

 Persons who have experienced previous depressions are especially at risk for becoming depressed at times of profound loss.
-Treating a griever’s clinical depression is a balancing act because sadness is an appropriate, natural stage of loss and clinical depression is a disorder.
-As difficult as they are to endure, both sadness and depression slow us down and take us to deeper places that allow for healing.
+Treating a griever’s clinical depression is a balancing act because sadness is an appropriate, natural response to loss and clinical depression is a mood disorder.

-Major depression, however, has the potential to become a medical emergency with risk for suicide.
+Major depression has the potential to become a medical emergency with risk for suicide.
 For the most part, grievers do not want to kill themselves, but the threat of suicide from anyone must be taken seriously.

 Prolonged Grief Can Become Reactive Depression